NiketPatel9/sra-comparator/README.md

 Download the binary version under "Downloading Trimmomatic" (version 0.39 works with this project).

-In short your folder structure should look like this:
+In short, your folder structure should look like this:

 ```
 ..